-- 1. General - a.
-The employer recognizes the right of all employees to work, to conduct business and otherwise associate free from harassment or sexual harassment. - b.
+- 1. The employer recognizes the right of all employees to work, to conduct business and otherwise associate free from harassment or sexual harassment, including harassment based on the grounds in the Human Rights Code of BC. - 2.
 The employer considers harassment in any form to be totally unacceptable and will not tolerate its occurrence.
 Proven harassers shall be subject to discipline and/or corrective actions.
-Such actions may include counselling, courses that develop an awareness of harassment, verbal warning, written warning, transfer, suspension or dismissal. - c.
-No employee shall be subject to reprisal, threat of reprisal or discipline as the result of filing a complaint of harassment or sexual harassment which the complainant reasonably believes to be valid. - d.
-There will be no harassment and/or discrimination against any member of the local because they are participating in the activities of the local or carrying out duties as a representative of the local. - e.
-All parties involved in a complaint agree to deal with the complaint expeditiously and to respect confidentiality. - f.
-The complainant and/or the alleged offender, if a member(s) of the Local, may at the choice of the employee be accompanied by a representative(s) of the Local at all meetings in this procedure. - 2.
-Definitions: - a.
-Harassment includes: - i. sexual harassment; or
+Such actions may include: - a. counselling; - b. courses that develop an awareness of harassment; - c. verbal warning, written warning, transfer, suspension or dismissal. - 3.
+No employee shall be subject to reprisal, threat of reprisal or discipline as the result of filing a complaint of harassment or sexual harassment which the complainant reasonably believes to be valid. - 4.
+There will be no harassment and/or discrimination against any member of the local because they are participating in the activities of the local or carrying out duties as a representative of the local. - 5.
+All parties involved in a complaint agree to deal with the complaint expeditiously and to respect confidentiality.

+6. The complainant and/or the alleged offender, if a member(s) of the Local, may at the choice of the employee be accompanied by a representative(s) of the Local at all meetings in this procedure.